Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

-Yordan Alvarez -- hitting .366 in his past 10 games -- will be in action for the Houston Astros versus the Boston Red Sox, with Brayan Bello on the hill, on August 29 at 7:10 PM ET.
+The Houston Astros, including Yordan Alvarez (.469 on-base percentage in past 10 games, 75 points above season-long percentage), take on starter Kutter Crawford and the Boston Red Sox at Fenway Park, Wednesday at 4:10 PM ET.

-He reached base in all six of his plate appearances (4-for-4 with a home run and four RBI) in his last appearance against the Red Sox.
+He collected three extra-base hits in his previous appearance (3-for-5 with two doubles, a home run and an RBI) against the Red Sox.

 Yordan Alvarez Game Info & Props vs. the Red Sox